learn-co-curriculum/phase-1-advanced-function-parameter-syntax-default-rest-spread/README.md

 But it _also_ seems a bit of a burden to **have** to pass the discount amount on every call.
 We'd like `discount` to _default_ to `0.25`.
-It'll be 25% off _unless_ we choose to pass a new discount percentage into `discountedPrice`.
-We set the default value by simply assigning the default value in the parameter list:
+It'll be 25% off _unless_ we choose to pass a new discount percentage into `discountedPrice()`.
+We set the default value by simply assigning the value in the parameter list:

 ```js
 function discountedPrice(itemPrice, discount = 0.25){